Clark-Minor/shark-attack/README.md

 Andrew Piro:

 ## Note:
-Water caustics has no problem rendering the still image, but animation takes some time.
+Water caustics has no problem rendering the first frame, but loading the other frames require high processing power.